jafingerhut/jafingerhut.github.com/notes/clojure-socket-repl-emacs.md

 it is complete, type `q` to quit from the package list.

-### Starting a JVM with Clojure listening on a socket REPL connection using the Clojure CLI tool on Ubuntu Linux
+# Starting a JVM with Clojure listening for a socket REPL connection

-All of the setup in the previous sections need only be done once for a particular computer -- or per user account on a computer, for the Emacs init file customizations.

-The options described in this section can be specified differently every time you start up a Java VM process.
+The options described in this section can be specified differently every time you start up a new JVM process.

 As described in the Clojure documentation for ["Launching a Socket Server"](https://clojure.org/reference/repl_and_main#_launching_a_socket_server),